jcoudsi/GNIII-Game/README.md

 GNIII-Game
 ==========

-Draft of a joke game writed in C with the SDL and FMOD libraries.
+Draft of a joke game writed in C with the SDL and FMOD librairies.
 Started, never finished.
+Stopped on October, 2008.